-Skin is the #1 thing that dust mites feed on, and we just so happen to shed 30,000 to 40,000 skin cells a day.
+Skin is the #1 thing that dust mites feed on, and we happen to shed a ton of it.

-While you can’t stop yourself or others from shedding, you may be able to reduce how much of it winds up on your bed, furniture, and other parts of the house by making sure to exfoliate at least once a week or as directed by your doctor.
+While you can’t stop yourself or others from shedding dead skin cells, you may be able to reduce how much dead skin (a.k.a. dust mite food) winds up on your bed, furniture, and other parts of the house by making sure to exfoliate at least once a week.

-Above all, don’t forget to lotion up once you’re done getting all baby smooth, which not only helps moisturize your skin but keeps it from drying out and may help to reduce flakiness as well.
+Above all, don’t forget to lotion up once you’re done getting all baby-smooth to moisturize your skin and keep it from drying out, potentially creating an unintentional dust mite smorgasbord.

 11. Don’t forget about your fur babies and feathered friends.

-Our ultimate favorite shampoo for dogs and cats is Earthbath Shampoo in Oatmeal and Aloe and Earthbath Conditioner in Oatmeal and Aloe (optional).
-They smell fantastic and really make our Corgi’s fur crazy-soft and helps relieve any itchiness so that even our vet takes notice and asks what we use.
+Our ultimate favorite shampoo for dogs and cats is Earthbath Shampoo in Oatmeal and Aloe and Earthbath Conditioner in Oatmeal and Aloe.

 12. Consider a mattress protector.

-In fact, it’s even possible to get whole-mattress protectors, which are also designed to work against bed bugs, too, which can be ideal for those who want the maximum mattress protection.
+In fact, it’s even possible to get whole-mattress protectors that are designed to work against bed bugs.
+These can be ideal for those who want maximum protection.

-Hypoallergenic bedding and pillows are also something to consider, as well as protective pillow covers that are meant to go on underneath pillowcases.
+Hypoallergenic bedding and pillows are also something to consider, as are protective pillow covers that are designed to go on underneath pillowcases.

 14. Spot treatments.

-Sometimes, reducing and preventing dust mites may come down to the need for spot treatments.
-Spot treatments for dust mites can range from natural to not-so-natural, depending on your needs, the severity of the infestation (if any), and what might need treatment.
+Sometimes, reducing and preventing dust mites may come down to the need for spot treatments based on where you feel the infestation may be occurring the most.

-Do you suffer from dust mite allergies, or have you ever had issues with bed bugs or dust mite infestations in the past?
-If so, what was your method for getting rid of them?
+Do you suffer from dust mite allergies or had bed bugs or dust mite infestations in the past?
 Let us know in the comments down below!